Trend identifying below chart two lines cross indicator from 1995.

 Our Next Indicator Choice is…

 The Aroon Up and Down; also known as the Aroon indicator, is our next confirmation indicator choice.
-This indicator makes a fine entry and/or exit indicator.
 The indicator is derived by calculating how many periods since the last 25-period high (or low), subtracting from 25, dividing by 25, then multiplying by 100 and creates a signal when one line crosses over the other.
-It is available for download free from the indicator page HERE.

 Developed by Tushar Chande in 1995, and it was originally designed to determine whether a stock is trending (or not) and how strong the trend is, but it also works well for FOREX currency pairs.
 Fun fact: “Aroon” means “Dawn’s Early Light” in Sanskrit, and the reference is meant to highlight the indicator’s ability to reveal the beginning of a new trend.